Codezzops/Codezzops/README.md

 Here are a few of the projects I've worked on, showcasing my skills and interests:

-- **Obsidain**: Obsidian is a compiled general purpose programming language.
+- **Obsidian**: Obsidian is a compiled general purpose programming language.

 ## Contact Me